Skip to product information

 • 500 - 900Mhz - the NF-A12x25 5V PWM (0-1900rpm) is extremely quiet at stock settings and a low woosh at full speed.
 Plugs directly into the Bitaxe for automatic speed control.
 Higher static pressure for restrictive heat-exchanger styles like the 52pi Low-Profile Plus.

-• Above 900MHz - the increased heat production at these frequencies requires a very large airflow that 5V fans cannot provide.
-A 12V fan is required.
+• Above 900MHz - the increased heat production at these settings requires a very large airflow that 5V fans cannot provide.
 There are several high quality 12V fans that I recommend, based on your cooling needs and how much noise you are willing to accept!

 • beQuiet!
-Silent Wings 4 (2500 rpm).
+Silent Wings Pro 4 (1600, 2500, 3000 rpm selectable via switch).
 High flow and high static pressure for maximum cooling.
 Much quieter than competitive fans relative to the amount of airflow and cooling realized.
+Really nice German-engineered fan with switch to select maximum rpm.
+Three types of corner mounts included for frame sealing, different looks, different mounting posts, and vibration isolation.

 • Ambient Temperature - if you live in a warmer climate with no air conditioning, your Bitaxe will need more airflow (rpm), especially if you over-clock.

-• Noise - if your Bitaxe will be on your desk, or in the same room with family or co-workers you may want a quieter fan.
+• Noise - if your Bitaxe will be on your desk, or in the same room with family or co-workers you will want a quieter fan.

 • Heatsink Size - a shorter heatsink will need more airflow (rpm) than a taller one at a given over-clock frequency.